 How it fits into credit market signals

-Its boundary with a credit crunch is important.
+The distinction from a credit crunch is important.
 A credit crunch is broader and refers to a wider contraction in credit availability across the system.
 Refinancing wall risk is more specific.
 It describes the vulnerability created when clustered maturities force borrowers back into the market at exactly the point when access is becoming more selective or more expensive.

 Why the concept matters beyond one issuer